yRaviKanthh/Device-dossier/README.md

 │   ├── LaptopStoreMap/
 │   │   └── index.html          # Frontend page for laptop store map
 │   ├── register-laptop.html    # Registration form for laptops
+    ├── scrip.js
+    ├── style.css               #Stylesheet for the application
+    ├── styles.css              #Stylesheet for the application
 │   ├── view-laptop.html        # View details of registered laptops
-│   ├── style.css
+               #Stylesheet for the application
 ├── screenshort/                #for github Stylesheet for the application ├── views/
 │   ├── dashboard.ejs           # Dashboard view for the application
 │   ├── index.ejs               # Homepage view